briansimiyuj/doctor-appointment-app/README.md

             i.
 Add a button to edit the note ii.
 Add a button to delete the note iii.
 Add a button to view the note in a modal
+              - Attach `openViewNoteModal` function from Notes Tab Context to the button click event

           b.
 Display the truncated content of the note if it is longer than 120 characters

+    6. Create a ViewNoteModal component and mount it on Notes Tab component when `showViewNoteModal` from the Notes Tab Context is `true`

+    #### ViewNoteModal component

+      ViewNoteModal component will be used to display the full content of a note in a modal

+        1. Reuse ModalHeader and pass title and `closeViewNote` function from Notes Tab Context as props

 ### Settings Context